tachyonapp/tachyon-workers/README.md

 # tachyon-workers

-Background job processing service for the Tachyon platform (BullMQ + ValKey).
+Background job processing service for the Tachyon platform (BullMQ + Valkey).

 ## Local Development

 ### Option A — Infrastructure only (recommended)

-Start PostgreSQL and ValKey via Docker, then run workers directly:
+Start PostgreSQL and Valkey via Docker, then run workers directly:

 ```bash
 # From tachyon-infra